-Keywords: Byadagi chilli, Compound growth rate analysis, Market integration methods, Bangalore, Hubballi,
+Keywords: Byadgi chilli, Compound growth rate analysis, Instability index, Bangalore, Hubballi,

 1. INTRODUCTION

 Byadgi chilli (Capsicum Annuum) is a popular variety of dried red chilli that originates from the town of Byadgi in the Haveri district of Karnataka, India.
-Known for its vibrant red color and unique wrinkled appearance, it is highly valued for its rich aroma and mild spiciness.
-Unlike other chilies, Byadgi chilli has a low pungency level and a high content of oleoresin, making it preferred choice in the spice industry for extracting natural color and flavor, Sudhir Sing et al., (2024).
+Known for its vibrant red colour and unique wrinkled appearance, it is highly valued for its rich aroma and mild spiciness.
+Unlike other chillies, Byadgi chilli has a low pungency level and a high content of oleoresin, making it preferred choice in the spice industry for extracting natural colour and flavor, Sudhir Sing et al., (2024).
 It is widely used in traditional South Indian cuisine, especially in curries, pickles and spice blends.
 The chilli holds a Geographical Indication (GI) tag, ensuring its authenticity and preserving its heritage.
 India is the leading producer and exporter of chilli in the world with the production of over 1 million MT in 2018.
 It has the second-largest turnover among all chilli varieties of India.
 The chilli pods were harvested from January to May.
 There are two types of Byadgi chilli: Dabbi and Kaddi, Byadgi dabbi, which is small and plump, is more popular for its colour, flavour and taste.
 Though it has more seeds, it is less spicy compared to the kaddi variety.
 This variety is best suited for masala preparation and oleoresin extraction, Anil Kuruvila et al., The quality of chilli varieties is measured in terms of the extractable red colour pigment- red hue is measured in ASTA colour value of 156.9 which is quite high.
 The high ASTA colour unit is a significant indicator of the quality of the chilli and hence, the high price accorded to it.
 The Byadgi market yard is the second largest red chilli market in the country catering to farmers from Dharwad, Haveri and Gadag districts in Karnataka and Kurnool district from neighbouring Andhra Pradesh.
 Besides the kaddi and dabbi chillies, Devanur Deluxe considered to be a hybrid of the traditional Byadgi chilli is in great demand in the markets for its attractive shiny deep red colour, big size and wrinkled surface.

 An interesting aspect of oleoresin is that it is essentially an oil that is extracted from these chillies to be used in the preparation of nail polish and lipstick, and in food, confectionary and beverage industry.
 It is believed that about 50 litres of oleoresin can be extracted from 1 metric tonne of dried Byadgi chillies.
 Many companies have been setup in and around Byadgi to take up the task of extraction of oleoresin.
 And highlights its unique identity and significance, with increasing demand in both domestic and international markets, Tri Nang Huynh (2024).
 Byadgi chilli continues to be a valuable agricultural product, benefiting farmers and industries.